 Each “cotutelle-de-thèse” is carried out through the cooperative supervision of two professors, one from the University of Trento and one from the partner university.
 The student is required to fulfil the respective requirements for a doctorate at both universities.

-The "cotutelle thesis" is defended in a single disputation carried out in one of the two countries’ official languages and formally recognized by both countries.
-In addition, the PhD candidate must provide asummary in the official language of the other country.
+The "cotutelle thesis" is defended in a single disputation carried out in one of the two countries’ official languages (or in English) and formally recognized by both Universities.
+In addition, usually the PhD candidate must provide a summary in the official language of the other country.

 Further details in the specific agreements available in the "Download" box.

-Nevertheless, the University may sign co-tutelle agreements also with Universities outside the countries listed above.
-In this case it is necessary to draw up a general agreement (GA) complemented with a draft of the individual agreement for the co-tutelle candidate (ICA) to be signed whenever a student is willing to activate the exchange.
+Nevertheless, the University may sign co-tutelle agreements also with Universities in other countries.
+In this case it is usually necessary to draw up a general agreement (GA) complemented with a draft of the individual agreement for the co-tutelle candidate (ICA) to be signed whenever a student is willing to activate the exchange.
 Both samples are available at the Doctorate Offices.

 The main requirements to fulfil are: